 On the Save Files tab in the Preferences screen, you can configure how EditPad should handle files when saving them.

 By default, EditPad uses a quick method to make backups.
 It moves the original file into its backup location, and then writes the file you’re saving as a new file.
-This works perfectly when editing files on your Windows PC or on a Windows server, but may cause issues if you’re editing a file on other systems, such as a Linux server that makes itself visible on the Windows network using Samba.
-When EditPad moves the file into a backup location and writes a new file, the newly saved file may not have the same UNIX file permissions of the original file.
-To prevent this, turn off “quick backups".
-Then EditPad makes backups by making a copy of the original file.
-Then the original file is modified with the new text you’re saving.
+This works just fine when editing files on your Windows PC or on a Windows server.
+It may cause issues if you’re editing a file on other systems, such as a Linux server that makes itself visible on the Windows network using Samba.
+It can also cause issues on Windows when editing files with special (security) attributes.
+When EditPad moves the file into a backup location and writes a new file, the newly saved file may not have the same UNIX file permissions or Windows security attributes of the original file.
+To prevent this, turn off “quick backups”.
+EditPad will then make backups by copying the original file, and the original file will be modified with the new text you’re saving.

 Normally, EditPad saves backups in the same folder as the original files, or in a hidden “__history” subfolder in that folder.
 If you’d like all backups to be saved into a particular folder, turn on “save backups in a specific folder or subfolder” and specify the full path to the folder where you would like to keep your backup copies.
 If you’d like the backups to be created in a subfolder of the folder that contains the original file and choose the name of that subfolder, turn on the “save backups in a specific folder or subfolder” option and type in the name of the subfolder.

 If you save backups on a separate drive and that drive is running low on disk space, you may want to use a file manager to delete all files older than a certain age and/or larger than a certain size.
-Since EditPad does no bookkeeping of its backup files, deleting them using another application causes no issues.
+EditPad does no bookkeeping of its backup files.
+Deleting them using another application causes no issues.
 In EditPad Pro you can also use the File History to delete all backup copies of the current file or project.

-The “closing unsaved files” option gives you three choices as to what EditPad should do when you instruct it to close a file to which you have made changes that were not yet saved to disk:
+The “closing files with unsaved files” option gives you three choices as to what EditPad should do when you try to close a file that was previously saved and to which you have made changes that were not yet saved to disk:

-Working copies of unsaved files are saved in the “specific folder” you have specified in the “folder to open for open and save dialog boxes for files” section on the Open Files tab in the Preferences, even when you have “most recently used folder” selected there.
+If you do not specify the full path to a folder for working copies then working copies of unsaved files are saved in the “specific folder” you have specified in the “folder to open for open and save dialog boxes for files” section on the Open Files tab in the Preferences, even if you have “most recently used folder” selected there.
 If you restart EditPad Pro after a system crash, the working copies of unsaved files are opened automatically when you start EditPad.

 If you want to continue working with the same set of files the next time you start EditPad Pro, turn on “automatically save and reopen workspace”.
 You can also choose the file into which EditPad Pro should have its workspace.
-The workspace will contain a list of project and files that you have open.
-The next time you start EditPad Pro, those projects and files will be automatically reopened.
-If you restart EditPad Pro after a system crash, it will open the workspace along with all working copies of all files in the workspace.
+The workspace contains a list of projects and files that you have open.
+The next time you start EditPad Pro, those projects and files are automatically reopened.
+If you restart EditPad Pro after a system crash, it opens the workspace along with all working copies of all files in the workspace.

 By default, EditPad Pro remembers a whole bunch of status information for the files that you edit.
 This information is stored for all the files listed in the File|Open and File|Favorites submenus.
 It is also saved into .epp project files whenever you save a project.
 This way, each file will appear the next time you open it in EditPad Pro the way it did last time.

-With “preserve file settings” turned on, EditPad Pro will store the settings from the Options menu that you’ve changed from their defaults in the file type configuration.
-With “preserve cursor position and folding” turned on, EditPad Pro will remember the position of the text cursor in the file, which part of the file was selected, bookmarks and folding.
+With “preserve file settings” turned on, EditPad Pro stores the settings from the Options menu that you’ve changed from their defaults in the file type configuration.
+With “preserve cursor position and folding” turned on, EditPad Pro remembers the position of the text cursor in the file, which part of the file was selected, bookmarks, and folding.

 Opening large files may take a bit longer when preserving the cursor position, as EditPad Pro then has to scan the file for line breaks up to the cursor position before it can show the file.
 Because of this, EditPad Pro won’t remember the cursor position for files larger than the huge file threshold.